-First you’ll find the entrance to the Old Post Office in the back of the Waldorf Astoria hotel on Pennsylvania Avenue.
+First you’ll find the entrance to the Old Post Office in the back of the Waldorf Astoria hotel on Pennsylvania Avenue (formerly the Trump Hotel).
 It can be easy to miss the entrance so be sure to give yourself a few minutes to find it.
 The National Mall is just a few blocks away from the entrance so if you’re in the area I’d highly recommend popping over to go up since no tickets are needed.

 You’ll see a small sign and door saying Museum & Clock Tower.